TeleAI-mcp/lite-survey-tool-rokp/README.md

-# lite-survey-tool-rokp
+# Lite Survey Tool Rokp

-A survey and feedback platform for modern development workflows
+A survey and feedback platform for modern development workflows.